Engine Valves & Guides

 Valve Breakages – Fracture at lower cotter groove

-Symptom: Valve breakage shortly after cylinder head rebuild, during initial start-up or during a test run.
+Symptom: Valve breakage shortly after a cylinder head rebuild, during initial start-up or during a test run.

 Remedy: Whenever possible fit new hydraulic lifters, when new valves are fitted.
 Ensure the engine block has been thoroughly cleaned to remove all traces of debris.
 Take extreme care to seat all valve springs correctly in the recess of the cylinder head.
 Renew engine oil and replace oil and air filters.